How To Apply For Academic Jobs In Linguistics

 When advising is going well, and particularly when the dissertation is coming out well, the committee members will often feel feel personally vested in your project, a good result in many ways.

-The procedure that works really badly is to have a neglected committee member who is asked at the last moment to read a lot of stuff, come up with an informed opinion of it, and then write glowing letters for you.
+A procedure that works badly is to have a neglected committee member who is asked at the last moment to read a lot of stuff, come up with an informed opinion of it, and then write glowing letters for you.
 If they are good sports, they will do the best they can, but this is almost certainly not as good as if they had been steadily involved.

 If, through poor planning on your part, you end up having a letter writer who has been out of the loop and has not read your stuff in a long time, at least you can ask them for letters long enough in advance to let them read through your work just before they write.